leekristen090/CS5200/finalProj/java/res/README.md

 * MySQL Connector/J: JDBC Driver to connect to MySQL
 * Java Swing: GUI framework used for the application's user interface

+## How to run
+This program can be run on IntelliJ IDEA as stated in the previous section.
+It can also be run through the provided .jar file, this can be found in the res folder.
+To run the .jar file there are two ways to use it.
+The first, you can simply double-click the file and that will begin the program.
+You can also use a terminal.
+To do so open a terminal window and in the project structure navigate to the folder that houses the .jar file.
+In my project it is in the res folder.
+Once you are in the folder type the following command into the terminal line:

+java -jar NameOfJARFile.jar

+In this case 'NameOfJARFile.jar' is 'sabrina.jar'.
+After typing that line press ENTER(or RETURN depending on your computer).
+The application should then begin.

+Once the GUI has opened, the user will be prompted with a login window.
+This is where they will validate their credentials.
+For our purposes, their credentials are those for MySQL Workbench.
+The user can type their username and password and once completed click 'login'.
+If their credentials do not match, a window with an error message will pop up.
+Once the user has successfully logged in, the main window will come into view.
+The user will see five buttons on the side and a blank area which will hold table visualizations.
+Those five buttons include, show table, update tuple, add tuple, delete tuple, and future shows.
+If the user clicks the show table button, they will be prompted with a pop-up window that contains a dropdown menu of the available tables to view.
+Once they have selected a table to view they can press ok and the blank area will be populated with the selected table.
+If the user clicks the update tuple button, they will be prompted with a pop-up window that has a dropdown menu of the available tables that can have a tuple updated.
+There will also be text boxes that correspond to the table selected for the user to type updated information for the table attributes.
+Once they are satisfied with the information, they can click ok and, if successful, the updated table will be shown in the table environment.
+If the user clicks add tuple, the pop-up window will be similar to that of the update tuple button.
+They will see the dropdown menu for the tables and text boxes for typing the information for the tuple they wish to add.
+Once they are satisfied with the information, they can click ok and, if successful, the table will be shown in the table environment with the newly added tuple.
+If the delete button is clicked, again the user will be prompted with a pop-up window with a dropdown menu of tables and text boxes.
+These text boxes will show the primary and composite key fields for the corresponding table which is needed for deletion.
+Once they are satisfied with the information, they can click ok and, if successful, the table will be shown in the table environment with their chosen tuple deleted.
+If the future shows button is clicked, the user will see a table that contains all of Sabrina's upcoming shows as well as the tour name, venue and location information, and seat availability.
+All user actions and inputs have appropriate error handling as well as allowing SQL errors such as integrity constraints.

 # Delete all below this line before submission
 ## DB Application
 You must have connectivity from your front end to your database in order to receive any points